a3r0id/censys-bot/README.md

 This Discord bot utilizes Censys.io's IPV4 banner-grabbing worldscan API.

-Here is more information as to what a Censys query is [here](https://censys.io/ipv4/help).
+ [here](https://censys.io/ipv4/help) is more information as to what a Censys query is.

 Enjoy!